tgragnato/magnetico/README.md

   - Easy to build golang static binaries.
   - Root access is *not* required to install or to use.

-### Magneticod

-**magneticod** trawls the BitTorrent DHT by "going" from one node to another, and fetches the metadata using the nodes without using trackers.
+**magnetico** trawls the BitTorrent DHT by "going" from one node to another, and fetches the metadata using the nodes without using trackers.
 No reliance on any centralised entity!

-Unlike client-server model that web applications use, P2P networks are *chaotic* and **magneticod** is designed to handle all the operational errors accordingly.
+Unlike client-server model that web applications use, P2P networks are *chaotic* and **magnetico** is designed to handle all the operational errors accordingly.

-High performance implementation in Go: **magneticod** utilizes every bit of your resources to discover as many infohashes & metadata as possible.
+High performance implementation in Go: **magnetico** utilizes every bit of your resources to discover as many infohashes & metadata as possible.

-### Magneticow

-**magneticow** features a lightweight web interface to help you access the database without getting on your way.
+**magnetico** features a lightweight web interface to help you access the database without getting on your way.

-If you'd like to password-protect the access to **magneticow**, you need to store the credentials in file.
+If you'd like to password-protect the access to **magnetico**, you need to store the credentials in file.
 The `credentials` file must consist of lines of the following format: `<USERNAME>:<BCRYPT HASH>`.

 - `<USERNAME>` must start with a small-case (`[a-z]`) ASCII character, might contain non-consecutive underscores except at the end, and consists of small-case a-z characters and digits 0-9.